arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/usb-hid/usb-hid.md

 ## Human Interface Device (HID)

-Human interface devices (HID) are devices designed for humans (keyboards, mice, game controllers etc.), that frequently sends data over USB to a computer.
+Human interface devices (HID) are devices designed for humans (keyboards, mice, game controllers etc.), that frequently send data over USB to a computer.
 When you press a key on a keyboard, you send data to a computer, which reads it and in turn activates the corresponding key.

 The UNO R4 Minima has built-in support for HID, a feature found on most modern day development boards, but not on previous UNO revisions.

-To turn your board into an HID, you can use the **keyboard/mouse** API that is built in to the core.
+To turn your board into an HID, you can use the **keyboard/mouse** API that is built into the core.
 You can visit the documentation for this API in the language reference at:
 - [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/)
 - [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/)